nss-day-cohort-30/bangazon-api-whimsical-whooping-cranes/README.md

 ## Test Classes

 ComputersTestingClass: testing class that allows user to test methods for posting, getting(all and single), putting, and deleting computers from the database.
 Ensures ComputersController methods are functioning properly.

+CustomersTestingClass: allows user to test methods for getting customers.

 TestingProductsClass: class that tests if the methods for getting all products, getting a single product, creating, editing, and deleting a product, deleting a non existing product, and getting a nonexistint product are functioning properly.